What is Auto Compression?

 Try compression and see the savings:

-Upload an image to see compression in action
+Upload and Compare Upload an image to see compression in action